docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### I get a whole bunch of npm / missing module/package / installation failed errors
-If you are using [Dropbox](http://j.mp/dropbox-bal) (an online syncing and backup tool) and your project is inside your Dropbox folder, then click the Dropbox menu icon and select "Pause Syncing".
+If you are using [Dropbox](http://j.mp/dropbox-bal) (an online syncing and backup tool) and your project is inside your Dropbox folder, then click the Dropbox menu icon and select “Pause Syncing”.

-Once that's done, try whatever you were doing again.
+Once that’s done, try whatever you were doing again.
 You may need to run `rm -Rf node_modules; npm install` as well.

-Once it's all working, then you're free to resume Dropbox syncing.
+Once it’s all working, then you’re free to resume Dropbox syncing.

-If you're still experiencing issues, then be sure to post about it on the [issue tracker](/issues).
+If you’re still experiencing issues, then be sure to post about it on the [issue tracker](/issues).

-### The Growl notifications aren't displaying
+### The Growl notifications aren’t displaying
 This means you need to [download and install the growlnotify extra](http://growl.cachefly.net/GrowlNotify-1.3.zip) from the [Growl website](http://growl.info).
 This package provides a command line application for calling Growl, which can then be used by DocPad.